Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 Hence, each player begins the game with an amount of chips equal to their buy-in, minus the pot payment- in this example, 20 *kan*.

 Play as many years (sets of 12 rounds) as there are players at the table.
-At the end of each round, the winner of the round puts 1 point in a dedicated pot, so that by the end of the year there will be 12 points (1 *kan*, in the dozenal system) to the pot.
+At the end of each round, the winner of the round puts 1 point in a dedicated pot, so that by the end of the year it will contain 12 points (1 *kan*, in the dozenal system).

 This pot is used to help track the months, and at the end of the year its contents are given to the player with the fewest (or most, depending on source) total points.